harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 We answer this question ten times a day.

-500 mg is recommended for your first cycle.
+500mg is recommended for your first cycle.

-Contra what you may have been led to believe, this number was not just haphazardly chanced upon.
+*Contra* what you may have been led to believe, this number was not just haphazardly chanced upon.
 There's actually a great deal of critical thinking and rationale that went into arriving at this figure.

 500 mg is a low dose.

-Gains are linear up to 600 mg and beyond:
+Gains are log-linear up to 600 mg and well beyond.

 &gt; *[Testosterone dose-response relationships in healthy young men](https://www.ncbi.nlm.nih.gov/m/pubmed/11701431/)* &gt;
 &gt; *Lean body mass*:
 &gt;
-&gt; 125mg = +3.4 kg.
+&gt; 125mg = +3.4 kg
 &gt;
-&gt; 300mg = +5.2 kg.
+&gt; 300mg = +5.2 kg
 &gt;
 &gt; 600mg = +7.9 kg

-If you're going with 300 mg you're still shutting yourself down, and you're leaving gains on the table for nothing.
+If you're going with 300mg you're still shutting yourself down—and you're leaving free gains on the table for nothing.

 There's no difference in sides between 300 and 500.

 There's no difference in shutdown between 300 and 500.

-500 mg is a low dose in that you can take ten times that without any Ill effects.
-Someone who is a low aromatizer—*not all that rare*—can take 1000 mg Test with no AI and no sides, no problem.
+500mg is a low dose in that you can take ten times that without any Ill effects.
+Someone who is a low aromatizer—*not all that rare*—can take 1000mg Test with no AI and no sides, no problem.

-500 mg is a low dose in that bodybuilders usually start from there and work up.
+500mg is a low dose in that bodybuilders usually start from there and work up.
 500 is low.
 750 is medium.
 1000+ is advanced.

-At 300 mg, you're putting yourself in the no-man's land just between TRT and a full-on blast where it's difficult to dial in your aromatase inhibitor (AI).
+At 300mg, you're putting yourself in the no-man's land just between TRT and a full-on blast where it's difficult to dial in your aromatase inhibitor (AI).
 Managing your estrogen with an AI is one of the most important things you can learn from your first cycle.

 The r/steroids wiki incorporates thousands of clinical studies and case reports to come to its numbers.
 Test is a very benign compound.
 Unlike some of the synthetics, your body immediately recognizes it and knows just what to do.